lancsunise/stayathome/03_readings.md

 ## Object Oriented Programming

 + Design Patterns: Elements of Reusable Object-Oriented Software by Gamma et al.: this book is a classic.
 Have you heard the phrase "Gang of Four"?
 Well, this is the book from the gang in question.
 Four authors who influenced OOP from the 90s onwards.
-+ [Game Programming Patterns by Bob Nystrom](https://gameprogrammingpatterns.com/): in my opinion the best book to explain desing patterns in an interesting way + using many game examples.
++ [Game Programming Patterns by Bob Nystrom](https://gameprogrammingpatterns.com/): in my opinion the best book to explain design patterns in an interesting way + using many game examples.
 Very useful if you're on an SCC.210 module.
-The best of all, the online version is free.
-Also, each pattern is more or less self-contained so read only what you're interested in.
+Best of all, the online version is free.
+Also, each pattern is more or less self-contained, so read only what you're interested in.

 ## General Software Engineering